robertdebock/ansible-role-release/tools/README.md

 # Adding distributions
 When you want to create another "offering", these files are relevant:
-- playbook.yml to add the creation and deletion of the container.
+-  snapshot.yml to add the creation and deletion of the container.
 - inventory/hosts to note the name of the containers used.
-- playbook.yml in case a new package manager is used.
+- snapshot.yml in case a new package manager is used.
 - requirements.yml if you want to add functionality.

 TODO:
 - Docker does not run a kernel, nor grub.
 This means the snapshots created here can't be used on a virtual or physical machine.
-- The output files are ~nearly~ usable, the filter "| to_nice_yaml" does not start with triple dash, and the shell script does not add a new line.
+Probably remove the while docker case.